fomightez/bio3d-binder/README.md

 ***Clarifying Software Attribution: I, Wayne, am not involved in the Bio3D package at all.
 Those in the Grant Lab the developers and distributors of Bio3D.
 See their materials.
 I simply set up this repository to make the package useable in a browser without installation headaches.***

-There is supposedly [a web-based version of Bio3D](http://thegrantlab.org/bio3d/webapps) that looks to have some , but not all of the functionality of the R package.
-However, when I try to use it, I receive a note about Shiny Server evaluation period and get booted off.
+There is supposedly [a web-based version of Bio3D](http://thegrantlab.org/bio3d/webapps) that looks to have some, but not all of the functionality of the R package.
+However, when I try to use the web-based version, I receive a note about Shiny Server evaluation period and get booted off.

 ## License for Bio3D